fishsticks89/hw-topics-design-for-game/MVP.md

 - Revision and testing of the game to ensure all core features are functioning correctly.
 Implement any additional features or enhancements based on time and resources available.

 ## **For the code peasant**

+## Day 1 - 21 Days Until Christmas

 ### Unicorns

 Priority: P0
 Unicorns should be added to the game
 Core Requirements:
 Unicorns.
 Multiple.
 Dependencies:
 Happiness.
 Joy.

+## Day 2 - 19 Days Until Christmas

+### New Background

+Priority: P0
+Core Requirements:
+A new background should be added that is reflective of the image in the `Design.md` should be added.
+Dependencies:
+None